thehicksivist/react-project-server/README.md

 ### Thanh:
 My knowledge and skills in node.js have been effective and have improved, however my react skills need more improvement.
 I understand nodemailer, routes, models, mlabs and heroku better.
 Testing is hard.

+### Beth
+Throughout this project I’ve felt while my knowledge, skills and confidence may be lacking working in a group that is quick to help out made me work harder at a problem.
+It’s hard to translate what we’ve learned in class to a real-world application but searching through the resources that we have, and the problem-solving skills we have accumulated throughout the course make it less overwhelming.
+I worked on validation and design aspects which I loved even when I couldn’t solve the problem my group made it a safe place to be stuck.